 Our research is editorially independent but we may earn a commission for purchases made through our links.

 With so many interesting states and attractions to see, the South is a great place to take a budget-friendly family vacation.
-From the thrills of the Disney parks in Florida and the historic charm of Colonial Williamsburg in Virginia and the excitement of learning about space in Houston, there’s truly something to do for every kind of family, no matter what their taste or travel budget allows.
-Whether you want an outdoor adventure, a relaxing beach vacation or an educational trip, the South has it all.
+From the thrills of the Disney parks in Florida and the historic charm of Colonial Williamsburg in Virginia to the cultural attractions in New Orleans, there’s truly something to do for every kind of family, no matter what their taste or travel budget allows.
+Whether you want an outdoor adventure, a relaxing beach vacation, or an educational trip, the South has it all.